openlegend/core-rules/core/src/00-introduction/01-introduction.md

 | equals or exceeds the Challenge Rating, | the player succeeds. |
 | is less than the Challenge Rating, | the player succeeds with a twist. <br /> - OR - <br /> *the player fails but the story progresses*.
 (GM’s Choice) |

-#### Example
+> ### Example Action Roll
+>

-An adventuring party is traveling through the Darkwood, a forest cursed with malignant energy and cast in shadows at every turn.
+> An adventuring party is traveling through the Darkwood, a forest cursed with malignant energy and cast in shadows at every turn.
 The party spies a gathering of lights in the distance ahead.
 At the same time, though, a Shade Demon has crept up behind the heroes.
 The GM tells Imladril, the elven ranger who is at the back of the marching order, to make a Perception roll against a Challenge Rating of 18.
 Imladril’s Perception score of 5 grants him a 2d6 bonus to Perception action rolls, so he grabs 1d20 + 2d6 and lets them fly.
+>

-He rolls a 7 on the d20, and the d6s come up 1 and 6.
+> He rolls a 7 on the d20, and the d6s come up 1 and 6.
 Since the 6 explodes, Imladril rolls it again and gets a 3, for a grand total of 17 (7+1+6+3), just shy of the required 18.
 The GM decides to allow Imladril to **succeed with a twist**, so she rules that he hears the demon fast enough to alert the party, but that the demon has already closed into melee distance and is able to knock the ranger’s bow out of his hands.
+>

-Alternatively, the GM could decide that Imladril **fails, but the story progresses**.
+> Alternatively, the GM could decide that Imladril **fails, but the story progresses**.
 For example, she rules that the demon is able to grab the ranger and drag him silently into the darkness completely unbeknownst to the rest of the party distracted by the lights in the distance.

-#### Greater Treasures Lie Within
+### Greater Treasures Lie Within

 Action rolls and exploding dice are just the start of what makes *Open Legend* a blast to play.
 Read on to discover how to build the character you've always wanted to play, equip him for adventure, explore unknown worlds, and perform epic feats of heroism.